insarlab/MintPy/docs/dask.md

 `mintpy.networkInversion.parallel` - this is a simple boolean value that can be either ‘yes’ or ‘no’ indicating whether or not you would like to run the `ifgram_inversion` steps of the processing routine using dask or not.
 If ‘no’ a serial version of the function is performed. *Default: no*

 `mintpy.networkInversion.cluster` - this is a string value that indicates what job scheduler your HPC system is using.
-Currently, valid options are “LSF”, “PBS”, or “SLURM”, and “SLURM” is used by default (it seems that more systems than not use SLURM).
+Currently, valid options are “LSF”, “PBS”, “SLURM”, or "Local" and “Local” is used by default (as most users do not have access to a job scheduler to use othe scheduler options.). *Default: local*

 `mintpy.networkInversion.config` - this is the name of the configuration section of your `dask.yaml` file to use if any.
 By default, this value is ‘no’ indicating there is no special config name to use, in which case, dask uses the default config name for the cluster type specified.

 `mintpy.networkInversion.numWorker` - this is the number of worker jobs you would like dask to run.
-Each worker job is assigned to a unique process allocated a given amount of memory and allocated across a given number of cores as specified in the `dask.yaml` configuration. *Default: 40*
+If you are using the 'local' `cluster` option value, this will specify the number of CPU cores to allocate to dask (*Default: 4*).
+If you are using a job scheduler on an HPC cluster, this will specify the number of worker jobs to submit to the scheduler (*Default: 40*).
+To use all available CPU cores when using the 'local' cluster type, provide the value 'all', which allocates `multiprocessing.cpu_count()` cores to dask.

 `mintpy.networkInversion.walltime` - this is a string value indicating the walltime to be used for each dask job.
 By default, this is "00:40”, which corresponds to 40 minutes.
 For LSF cluster, wall times are specified in HH:MM format, while PBS and SLURM cluster use HH:MM:SS format for wall times.
-In the event a wall time is specified that does not match the format desired by the cluster you are using, `MintPy` will convert the value to the appropriate format.
+In the event a wall time is specified that does not match the format desired by the cluster you are using, `MintPy` will attempt to convert the value to the appropriate format.